SkylaDev/epsilon/README.md

 # Epsilon
-A moderation discord bot created and maintained by SkylaDev
+A moderation discord bot created and maintained by SkylaDev.